dennexequiel/custom-components-and-code-snippets/Vue/README.md

 # This Folder Is for Vue Snippets

 ## What Is What is Vue.js?
-Vue is a progressive framework for building user interfaces and one-page applications.
+Vue is a progressive JavaScript framework for building user interfaces and one-page applications.

 Resources:
 - https://vuejs.org/